 - Reports presenting results from individual research projects, including gap analysis.

 - Materials from engagements with tool developers and users.

 - A graphic of the value chain for infrastructure services and short report with description and importance.

 - The value chain for infrastructure services graphic with tools and approaches mapped along it.

-As well as working in close collaboration with 100 Resilient Cities, we have appointed three further grantees to work with us on our ‘Tools and approaches’ project, contributing to our ‘Ways to make resilience tangible, practical and relevant’ workstream.
+As well as working in close collaboration with 100 Resilient Cities and Global Infrastructure Basel, we have appointed three further grantees to work with us on our ‘Tools and approaches’ project, contributing to our ‘Ways to make resilience tangible, practical and relevant’ workstream.
 We had a lot of very high quality, interesting responses to our call for expression of interest and had a tough time choosing partners.
 Our selected grantees are:

 - MMI Engineering who bring expertise on the Value Chain concept and experience of using different tools and approaches to assess resilience across the world;

 - The Schumacher Institute who will advise on human-centred design, implementation science and will facilitate workshops; and

 - Dr Igor Linkov, risk and decision scientist at the US Army Corps of Engineers, Adjunct Professor at Carnegie Mellon and consultant at Factor Social, who will provide technical expertise.

 Our Resilience Shift debate, at the Global Knowledge Exchange in August 2018, put this to the challenge in a lively battle of wits.